dmitryb-dev/eventsystem/README.md

 Disadvantages of this approach are obvious:

-- Thread unsafity: what will be when we try to read temperature in `handle_temp_change` while `temp_measurement_interrupt` is writing new value?
+- Thread unsafity: what will be when we try to read temperature in `handle_temp_change` while `temp_measurement_interrupt` is writing a new value?
-- Leak of values, when several values have come but not yet handled, previous values is lost.
+- Leak of values, when several values have come, but not yet handled.
+Previous values are lost.
 - Boilerplate code.
 - Global variables.

- So with messages channel it can be changed to next:
+ So with a messages channel it can be changed to next:

 	#include "events-engine.h"